abhibhargav29/MLearns/README.md

 # MLearns
 Welcome to Machine Learns, we have here implemented various machine learning models using various techniques and compared them side by side with sklearn's implementations in terms of accuracy(for classification) and r2 score(for regression).
 We use iris dataset for the classification and boston house prices dataset for regression.
-The output of each file is one or mode graphs comparing accuracies of our and sklearn's model on various values of hyperparameters.
+The output of each file is accuracies of our and sklearn's model and one or more graphs comparing accuracies of our and sklearn's model on various values of hyperparameters.
 The more close these graphs are to the straight line x=y, the better is our implementation(considering sklearn's model a benchmark).

 ## KNN
 <ins>KNNClassifier:</ins>